By Danny Aspinall

-And when you make these assessments is just as important as how meticulously according to Atigolo, who adds: “The planning and strategy stage is where this decision should take place and not during implementation.”
+And the timing of when you make these assessments is just as important as how meticulously you go about them, according to Atigolo.
+“The planning and strategy stage is where this decision should take place and not during implementation.”

-Another common migration mishap comes when businesses select the wrong approach.
+Another common mishap posing an important cloud migration risk comes when businesses select the wrong approach.

-The lift and shift approach, app modernization and refactoring, and re-platforming are all popular methods of shifting your processes to the cloud, and each has its place in migration strategy.
+The lift and shift approach, app modernization and refactoring, and re-platforming are all popular methods of shifting your processes to the cloud, and each has its place within the migration strategy.

 Many businesses opt for the lift and shift approach, since it tends to be the fastest and least disruptive model (at least in theory).
-Involving porting an application or operation over from one environment to another without redesigning or restructuring, it tends to be a fairly cheap option for migration, but isn’t without its drawbacks.
+Involving porting an application or operation over from one environment to another without redesigning or restructuring, it tends to be a fairly cheap option for migration.
+However, it’s not without its drawbacks.

-Since you’re moving an app to its new cloud-based home “as is”, any preexisting issues or quirks will come with it.
-That means shifting any bugs you had on-premise to your new environment, where they could play havoc with your implementation—especially as cloud maintenance is a little more detached than traditional on-premise upkeep, and involves more shared responsibilities between your business and your cloud vendor.
+Since you’re moving an app to its new cloud-based home ‘as is’, any existing issues or quirks will come with it.
+That means shifting any bugs you had on-premises to your new environment, where they could wreak havoc with your implementation.
+Cloud maintenance is a little more detached than traditional on-premises upkeep, and involves more shared responsibilities between your business and your cloud vendor.